 Trauma Counselling in Vancouver

 You may be hypervigilant about your surroundings, feeling overwhelmed by everyday tasks, triggered by sounds, or even feeling down for no apparent reason.
-You are not alone - I’m here with you.
+You are not alone - we are here with you.

-As a trauma-informed counsellor, I have a passion for helping folks courageously deepen their experience to change how they feel through emotional awareness and resilience, mindfulness, and evidence-based practices.
-Ultimately, I want you to feel better.
+As trauma-informed counsellors, we have a passion for helping folks courageously deepen their experience to change how they feel through emotional awareness and resilience, mindfulness, and evidence-based practices.
+Ultimately, we want you to feel better.

-If you’re curious about creating change for yourself, schedule a free phone consultation with me today.
+If you’re curious about creating change for yourself, schedule a free phone consultation today.

 Please note (disclaimer): Some of the writing below is deemed sensitive.
 Read slowly, and take care of yourself (e.g., go on a walk, sip some soothing tea, watch a TV show, talk with a loved or close one).

-In an attempt for you to get to know me better as a trauma therapist in Vancouver, here are some of my appreciated perspectives on trauma-informed care.
+In an attempt for you to get to know us better as trauma therapists in Vancouver, here are some of our appreciated perspectives on trauma-informed care.

 No One-Size-Fits-All Model

-As a trauma counsellor in Vancouver BC, I like to integrate mindfulness, somatic experiencing, and emotional awareness while using evidence-based practices, such as cognitive processing therapy (CPT), accelerated experiential dynamic psychotherapy (AEDP), and eye movement desensitization and reprocessing (EMDR).
+As trauma counsellors in Vancouver BC, we like to integrate mindfulness, somatic experiencing, and emotional awareness while using evidence-based practices, such as cognitive processing therapy (CPT), accelerated experiential dynamic psychotherapy (AEDP), internal family systems (IFS), and eye movement desensitization and reprocessing (EMDR).

 Trauma and the Stress Response